flydelabs/flyde/README.md

 Check out the official website at [https://flyde.dev](https://flyde.dev) for more information.

+## Telemetry

+Flyde VS Code extension collects anonymous usage data to help improve the product.
+This includes events like extension activation, flow creation, and error reporting.
+No personal information or code content is collected.
+You can disable telemetry in VS Code settings (`flyde.telemetry.enabled`) or by setting the environment variable `FLYDE_TELEMETRY_DISABLED=true`.

 ## License

 Everything needed to run a Flyde file is _MIT-licensed_.
 That includes: